JHarrisJoshua/HasamiShogiPygame/README.md

 ### 2. Application Details

 **App Files**
-* Main.py loads Pygame and display the board.
+* Main.py - main file which loads Pygame and displays the game.
-* Game.py contains the game mechanics, such as moving and capturing pieces.
+* Game.py - contains the game mechanics, such as moving and capturing pieces.
-* Board.py stores and updates the Board.
+* Board.py - stores and updates the Board.
-* Sprites.py stores the sprite associated with each square on the board.
+* Sprites.py - stores the sprite associated with each square on the board.
 Images are loaded from a subfolder in the directory.

 ### 3. References